Rochester Fringe Festival

 The Nutcracker with the RPO

-The Nutcracker is a holiday favorite the whole family can enjoy!
-Allow yourself to be whisked away to a magical land of sparkling snow and delectable sweets as Rochester City Ballet performs to live music skillfully played by the RPO.
-This beloved tale of a Christmas Eve dream warms the heart and is the perfect start to the holiday season.
+The Nutcracker’s timeless tale of wonder and imagination has captivated audiences for over a century.
+Be whisked away to a magical land of sparkling snow and delectable sweets as enchanting dance from Rochester City Ballet pairs with Tchaikovsky’s unforgettable score, performed in all its glory by the RPO.
+This beloved story of a young girl’s Christmas Eve dream never fails to touch the heart, and is the perfect start to the holiday season.

 The Nutcracker at Canandaigua Academy